suiGn/i.mLearning/README.md

 ### [Project Status : Experimental and Under Development, Subject to Major Changes]

 `i.mlearning` is an experimental module under development within the `all.this` family, specifically designed to streamline the process of setting up structured datasets for supervised learning.
-The module aims to provide a standardized framework for organizing and labeling data, making it optimally structured for training machine learning models, particularly in conjunction with the neurons.me platform.
+The module aims to **provide a standardized framework for organizing and labeling data**, making it optimally structured for training machine learning models, particularly in conjunction with the [neurons.me](https://neurons.me) platform.

 [mlearning.studio](https://mlearning.studio)